f-dangel/backpack/README.md

 - Check out the [cheatsheet](examples/cheatsheet.pdf) for an overview of quantities.
 - Check out the [examples](https://f-dangel.github.io/backpack/) on how to use the code.

+## Contributing

+BackPACK is actively being developed.
+We are appreciating any help.
+If you are considering to contribute, do not hesitate to contact us.
+An overview of the development procedure is provided in the [developer `README`](https://github.com/f-dangel/backpack/blob/master/README-dev.md).

 ## How to cite
 If you are using BackPACK, consider citing the [paper](https://openreview.net/forum?id=BJlrF24twB)
 ```